yamatt/blog/content/blog/the-reservoir-of-good-will.md

 When Cyber Security teams make a request of a business, it takes the person or team away from doing the thing they're already doing.
 It drains something from that reservoir.

-Some teams have a bigger reserviour.
+Some teams have a larger reserviour.
 They have more capacity to take on the inconvenience of the thing you ask.
 Some have a smaller reserviour.

 As Cyber Security our responsibility is to ensure we keep each reservoir topped up.
 We can take sips or gulps from the reservoir, but we must be mindful of letting it drain too far.
 However, if the reservoir gets too full, we are not keeping the business as secure as it could be.
 We need to dip in to that reservoir a bit.